 In 2010 North Shore Community College was awarded the Carnegie Community Engagement Classification.
 The Community Engagement Classification recognizes higher education's commitment to community engagement.
 This classification reaffirms institutional commitment to deepen the practice of service and to further strengthen bonds between campus and community.
 NSCC was one of only 12 community colleges chosen out of the 115 U.S. colleges and universities selected to receive the designation in 2010.

 NSCC received the Carnegie Classification in 2010.
-Reclassification application process will begin in 2018.
+Reclassification is currently in progress for 2020.

 The President's Higher Education Community Service Honor Roll, launched in 2006, annually highlights the role colleges and universities play in solving community problems and placing more students on a lifelong path of civic engagement by recognizing institutions that achieve meaningful, measureable outcomes in the communities they serve.
 The Community Service Honor Roll is the highest federal recognition a school can achieve for its commitment to service-learning and civic engagement.
 Honorees for the award are chosen based on scope and innovation of service projects, percentage of student participation in service activities, incentives for service, and the extent to which the school offers academic service-learning courses.
 North Shore Community College has received this designation six out of the seven past years it was offered.